 But in almost all cases, the natural next step for a technical writer is to become a technical writer-editor.
-While technical writers hone their scientific writing skills, technical editors need to take it further.
+While technical writers hone their scientific writing skills, even entry-level technical writers and editors need to take it further.
 Like a regular editor, a technical writer-editor vouches for technical documents and technical information quality.

 But unlike for a regular editor, there’s more responsibility on the line for a technical editor.
 Although any technical writer knows what a technical editor does, many don’t know what exact responsibilities the job title brings.
-The uncertainty creates hesitation, so to help you out, the article will go in-depth on what a technical writer-editor does, required skills, knowledge, and most importantly, how to become a technical editor.
+The uncertainty creates hesitation, so to help you out, the article will go in-depth on what a technical writer-editor does, the skills and knowledge required, and, most importantly, how to become a technical editor.

 If you’re interested in learning more via video, then watch below.
 Otherwise, skip ahead.